hcanfly/MovieDB/README.md

 # MovieDB

 MovieDB is an iOS app written in Swift that uses movie information from TMDb to show information about movies now playing and upcoming.
 As well as doing a search on a particular movie.
 And from the list of actors in the cast you can also select and view info about an actor.
 The app uses UITabViewControllers and asynchronous file downloading to present the movie information and images.

+Updated to iOS 15 using async/await for network calls.